-- 54A.
-Administration of certain vaccines

-- 54B.
-Dental assistant may administer sodium fluoride varnish

-- 55. Information about drugs

-Division 3 - Advertising, sale, supply, dispensing and recording of potent substances

-- 56. Interpretation of Division

-- 57. Advertising of potent substances

-- 58. Supply of potent substances by pharmaceutical chemists

-- 59. Administration of salbutamol (S3)

-- 60. Administration of adrenaline (S3)

-- 61. Obtaining potent substances through misrepresentation

-Division 3A - Advertising of narcotic substances

-61A.
-Restriction on advertising of narcotic substances

-Division 4 - Use, &c., of restricted substances in medical institutions

-- 62. Authorised officer to store, &c., restricted substances - 63.
-Supply of restricted substances to patients - 64.
-Storage of declared restricted substances in wards of medical institutions - 65.
-Administration of restricted substances (S4) in medical institutions

-Division 5 - Administration of substances by nurses

-- 66. Enrolled nurse may administer certain substances - 67.
-Administration of restricted substances by registered nurses in certain circumstances - 68.
-Minister's authorisation for possession and supply of restricted substance
+54B.
+Dental assistant may administer sodium fluoride varnish 55.
+Information about drugs Division 3 - Advertising, sale, supply, dispensing and recording of potent substances 56.
+Interpretation of Division 57.
+Advertising of potent substances 58.
+Supply of potent substances by pharmacists 59.
+Administration of salbutamol (S3) 60.
+Administration of adrenaline (S3) 61.
+Obtaining potent substances through misrepresentation Division 3A - Advertising of narcotic substances 61A.
+Restriction on advertising of narcotic substances Division 4 - U Use, &c., of restricted substances in medical institutions 62.
+Authorised officer to store, &c., restricted substances 63.
+Supply of restricted substances to patients 64.
+Storage of declared restricted substances in wards of medical institutions 65.
+Administration of restricted substances (S4) in medical institutions Division 5 - A Administration of substances by nurses 66.
+Enrolled nurse may administer certain substances 67.
+Administration of restricted substances by registered nurses in certain circumstances 68.
+Minister's authorisation for possession and supply of restricted substance Division 5A - Non-application of section 59C 68A.
+Non-application of section 59C Division 6 - Possession and supply of nitrous oxide and methoxyflurane at relevant workplaces

-Division 6 - Possession and supply of nitrous oxide and methoxyflurane at relevant workplaces
+Possession and supply of nitrous oxide at workplace